 1. Use BPA-Free Products

 Manufacturing companies create hundreds of thousands of BPA-free products.
-The next time you buy products, make sure to be keen and look for the label 'BPA-free.'
+The next time you buy products, be keen and look for the label 'BPA-free.'
 If you can't see the label on the product, do not panic.
-Take note that some plastics marked with recycling codes 3 or 7 indicates products made with BPA.
+Note that some plastics marked with recycling codes 3 or 7 indicate products made with BPA.

 2. Cut Back On Cans

 Since most cans are made with BPA-containing resins, there is one solution to do.
 Lessen the use and consumption of canned foods.
-Most importantly, cook from raw and scratch to ensure much more healthy meals.
+Most importantly, cook from raw and scratch to ensure healthier meals.

 3. Avoid Heat